Break-ups are a fact of life, (42%)

 The most common reason cited for divorce, among both men and women, since 1970 is ‘unreasonable behaviour’.

-What with dividing up assets, looking for a new place to live, concerns about your finances and worrying about the children – it is easy to overlook your life insurance.
+What with dividing up assets, looking for a new place to live, concerns about your finances and worrying about the children – it is easy to overlook your life insurance after a divorce.

 However, keeping your life insurance in order is vital if you are to continue to protect your assets and most importantly the future security of your children.